We’ve seen how to control which lines of code are ran with conditionals.

 Iterative solutions contain a block of code that is directly repeated.

-We’ve seen a series of statements (if
+We’ve seen a series of statements (if, else, else if) for conditionally executing bodies of code.

 We’ll now introduce another series of statements for repeatedly executing bodies of code (looping).

-: execute its body while a condition holds true.
+while: execute its body while a condition holds true.

-: execute its body for each object in a specified vector.
+for: execute its body for each object in a specified vector.

-: execute its body repeatedly and unconditionally.
+repeat: execute its body repeatedly and unconditionally.

 while(LOGICAL) <body>

-is executed while LOGICAL
+where <body> is executed while LOGICAL returns TRUE,

-statement that repeats until LOGICAL == FALSE
+as if an if statement that repeats until LOGICAL == FALSE,

 if(LOGICAL) <body> if(LOGICAL) <body> ...

-Statement: Example 1Here we count up from from
+while Statement: Example 1Here we count up from from to to, printing the numbers along the way.

 For which input will this function not work?